 Courtney Rowley

-Courtney Rowley has built her career and reputation on representing regular people.
-She is passionate about the jury system as an imperative pillar of a functioning democracy.
-Courtney has obtained substantial verdicts and settlements in the areas of personal injury, employment law, wrongful death, toxic exposure and medical malpractice.
+Courtney Rowley is a mother, trial lawyer, and author.
+She has built her career and reputation on representing regular people against insurance defense companies and corporations.
+She views the jury system as fundamental to maintaining a healthy democracy.
+Courtney has achieved notable success by obtaining substantial verdicts and settlements in personal injury, employment law, wrongful death, toxic exposure, and medical malpractice.

-In the last year, Courtney has joined a team of lawyers in prosecuting Monsanto, an international chemical corporation, for its toxic injuries to women and children of the Sky Valley School System in Washington, U.S. This year they obtained a verdict of $275 million and plan to prosecute at least two more cases, representing 5 other families, before the end of 2023.
+Recently, Courtney has joined a team of lawyers in prosecuting Monsanto, an international chemical corporation, for its toxic injuries to women and children of the Sky Valley School System in Washington, U.S. Two recent cases she was involved in resulted in verdicts of $275 million and $100 million.
+These were a part of a series of trials that ultimately led Monsanto and Bayer to settle the PCB cases against Sky Valley plaintiffs.

 Courtney has authored four books, including Trial By Woman, which can be found on Amazon, Voire Dire and Opening Statement, Running with the Bulls: How to Win Top Dollar Settlements and Damages Evolving with David Ball and Artemis Malekpour.